99002602/Advanced-calculator/Project/5_Report/README.md

 # Project report

-Contains the entire documentation of the project consolidated into the **Project report_Advanced Calculator.docx**.
+Contains the entire documentation of the project consolidated into the

+**Project report_Advanced Calculator.docx** file.